 In addition, to understand whether the acoustic distances comprise (linguistically relevant) aspects of pronunciation different from pronunciation distances computed using MFCCs or phonetic transcriptions, we fit multiple linear regression models.
 In those models, human accent ratings are predicted based on the acoustic distances of our best-performing self-supervised neural model, MFCC-based acoustic distances \citep{acoustic-measure}, and phonetic transcription-based differences \citep{wieling2014a}.
 We evaluate the contribution of each predictor to the model fit, and assess the model's explained variance to determine whether distinctive aspects of pronunciation are captured.

-Finally, \citet{acoustic-measure} found that acoustic distances computed by using MFCCs not only capture segmental differences, but also intonational and durational differences.
-To assess if this information is embedded in our neural method as well, and enable a fair comparison, we replicate an experiment of \citet{acoustic-measure}.
+Finally, \citet{acoustic-measure} found that acoustic distances computed by using MFCCs not only captured segmental differences, but also intonational and durational differences between acoustically altered pronunciations of the same word.
+To assess whether this information is captured by our best-performing neural method as well, we replicate the experiment of \citet{acoustic-measure}.
 Specifically, we compute acoustic distances between four series of recordings of the word ``living'' (ten repetitions per series) and compare the acoustic distances to those computed using MFCCs.
 The first two series of recordings were unmodified but recorded with a different recording device (the built-in microphone of a laptop, versus the built-in microphone of a smartphone).
-The third and fourth series were manipulated by changing the intonation (``living?'') and relative duration of the first syllable (``li\_ving''), respectively.
-To illustrate the results of this experiment, we have developed a visualization tool, which is discussed below and can help understand whether or not our best-performing (black box) neural method is able to distinguish aspects of speech that are linguistically relevant from those that are not.
+The third and fourth series were manipulated by changing the intonation (``living?'') and relative duration of the first syllable (``li:ving''), respectively.
+To illustrate the results of this experiment, we have developed a visualization tool, which is discussed below and may help understand whether or not our best-performing (black box) neural method is able to distinguish aspects of speech that are linguistically relevant from those that are not.